On comments: Bubba and the Bride of Bubba

 There are barbs, of course, but they aren’t gratuitous or merely ad hominem.
 I stand by what I have written.
 The Bride of Bubba is, of course, imagery for the fact that we can consider Bill and Hillary the same policy-wise, since they invited us to do so when Bill was president, and Hillary apparently is doing that now, too.

 If Fred, or anyone else, has a policy bone to pick with me, well, operators are standing by.
 Fred’s comment, though, if you go back to read it, is free of policy discussion.
-It’s even free of remarks like, Hillary Clinton is such an warm and open person that I trust her implicitly with decisions that affect the wellbeing of my family and me.
+It’s even free of remarks like, Hillary Clinton is such a warm and open person that I trust her implicitly with decisions that affect the well being of my family and me.

 Addendum: Hillary Clinton is a very weak candidate, shop worn from ten years of trying.
 She struggles against Bernie, and she struggles against the truly odious Donald Trump.
 If she cannot marshal the votes to win in the fall, it won’t be Bernie’s fault, and it won’t be mine, for that matter.
 But don’t say I didn’t try to warn you.

 And have a thoughtful Memorial Day, everybody.
 If you are in the Twin Cities, and you are looking for something to do, go out and visit Historic Fort Snelling.

 Thanks for your feedback.
 If we like what you have to say, it may appear in a future post of reader reactions.